-These were the opening words of Claudia Jones statement to the court in New York in February 1953.
-As a member of the Political Committee of the Communist Party, she, alongside ten other leading Communists were being tried in a court, described at the time as “The thought control trial held under the infamous provisions of the fascist like Smith Act before a rigged jury, with framed up testimony provided by paid stool pigeons and professional informers and in an atmosphere of hysteria”
+These were the opening words of Claudia Jones’s statement to the court in New York in February 1953.
+As a member of the Political Committee of the Communist Party, she, alongside ten other leading Communists was being tried in a court, described at the time as “The thought control trial held under the infamous provisions of the fascist-like Smith Act before a rigged jury, with framed up testimony provided by paid stool pigeons and professional informers and in an atmosphere of hysteria”

 Several years before, eleven leading Communists had been tried under similar circumstances and given severe prison sentences.
-This period of McCarthyism saw thousands of communists, trade unionists, Black activists and others persecuted and imprisoned by a reactionary American government which preached the threat of communism taking over the country to disguise it’s attack on democracy and civil rights.
+This period of McCarthyism saw thousands of communists, trade unionists, Black activists and others persecuted and imprisoned by a reactionary American government that preached the threat of communism taking over the country to disguise its attack on democracy and civil rights.

-She was indicted for an article she had written “Women in the Struggle for Peace and Security” on the grounds that this had broken bail conditions she was under.
+She was indicted for an article she had written “Women in the Struggle for Peace and Security” because this had broken the bail conditions she was under.
 However, the judge refused to allow the article to be read out in court.
 Claudia’s response was outstanding, she said

 “Introduce a page to show Claudia Jones wrote an article during the indictment period, but you dare not even read a line of it, even to a biased jury, on which sat a lone Negro juror, there by accident, since he was an alternate well through most of the trial.
 You dare not gentlemen of the prosecution, assert that Negro women can think and speak and write”